FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 MLRsearch specification puts requirements on regular goal result instances.
 Any instance that does not meet the requirements is deemed irregular.

-Implementations are free to define their own irregular goal results, but the manager MUST report them clearly as not regular according to this section.
+Implementations are free to define their own specific subtypes of irregular goal results, but the manager MUST report them clearly as not regular according to this section.

 All attribute values in one goal result instance are related to a single search goal instance,